-- Rental Voucher Program: The Delaware HIV Consortium operates a statewide rental voucher program that provides rental assistance for low-income persons living with HIV/AIDS and their families in Delaware.
+- Housing Assistance Program: The Delaware HIV Consortium operates a statewide rental assistance program that provides help for low-income persons living with HIV and their families in Delaware.
 This program is funded by federal grants from the U. S. Department of Housing and Urban Development’s Housing Opportunities for Persons with AIDS (HOPWA) program and the Ryan White CARE Act.
-In order to qualify for the Rental Voucher Program, persons must be in need of rental housing and be: HIV positive or AIDS defined; low-income in accordance with HUD income standards; and connected to HIV/AIDS medical case management.
-Approximately 150 households receive rental assistance annually.
-All housing program participants have access to medical care and support services including HIV medications and treatment, case management, transportation, food programs, and wellness counseling.
-Housing referral applications are available from local HIV/AIDS case management agencies throughout Delaware.
+In order to qualify for the Housing Assistance Program, persons must be in need of rental housing and be:

 Access to this program is coordinated through the Delaware Homeless Prevention and Response System’s Centralized Intake process.
 Call the Delaware Helpline at 2-1-1 or toll-free at (800) 560-3372.